Washington State Route 900: Route description

-SR 900 begins as an extension of Martin Luther King Jr. Way South at an intersection with Boeing Access Road, east of its interchange with I-5 under an elevated section of the Central Link light rail line, in the Allentown neighborhood of northern Tukwila.
+SR 900 begins as an extension of Martin Luther King Jr. Way South at an intersection with Boeing Access Road, east of its interchange with I-5 under an elevated section of the Central Link light rail line, near the Allentown neighborhood of northern Tukwila.
 The four-lane highway splits at a basketweave interchange with I-5, with the southbound lanes of SR 900 traveling over the freeway twice.
 The roadway continues southeast into Skyway whilst parallel to I-5 and the BNSF South Seattle railyard.
 SR 900 turns east and becomes Sunset Boulevard as it enters Renton, following the Black River and a BNSF branch railroad, to an intersection with SR 167 at Rainier Avenue.

 The highway splits into a couplet on 2nd and 3rd streets for several blocks in downtown Renton, serving the Renton transit center, before returning to two-way traffic at a bridge over the Cedar River, downstream of the Renton branch of the King County Library System.
 SR 900 then continues east, around the northwest side of Liberty Park, before turning north to briefly parallel I-405 after its interchange with SR 169.
 The highway then joins I-405 in a short concurrency for 0.90 mi, traveling east through Renton's suburbs towards the East Renton Highlands.
 The highway transitions into a two-lane country road, entering unincorporated King County while following Tibbetts Creek northeastward between Cougar and Squak mountains, part of the Issaquah Alps highlands.
 SR 900 enters Issaquah as the four-lane 17th Avenue, passing the Issaquah park and ride, before ending at a partial cloverleaf interchange with I-90 south of Lake Sammamish State Park.

 Every year, the Washington State Department of Transportation (WSDOT) conducts a series of surveys on its highways in the state to measure traffic volume.
-This is expressed in terms of average annual daily traffic (AADT), which is a measure of traffic volume for any average day of the year.
+This is expressed in terms of annual average daily traffic (AADT), which is a measure of traffic volume for any average day of the year.
 In 2014, WSDOT calculated that the busiest section of SR 900 was at its bridge over the Cedar River in downtown Renton, carrying 48,000 vehicles, while the least busiest section was on the eastbound lanes of the one-way pair in Renton, carrying 6,300 vehicles.